-About your course
+About this course

 The Masters in Public Health Nutrition, from Liverpool John Moores University, helps you develop the knowledge and skills required to work in this growing industry.

-- Benefit from staff expertise in nutrition and public health as you gain the knowledge and skills required for a career in this growing sector
+- Benefit from staff expertise in nutrition and public health

 - Join a research active team and take part in ongoing projects